sii-companion/companion/README.md

 ### Installation

 There are a number of ways to install Companion; details for an installation using Docker are described below.
 If you encounter an issue when installing Companion please contact your local system administrator.
-If you encounter a bug please log it [here](https://github.com/sanger-pathogens/companion/issues) or email us at path-help@sanger.ac.uk.
+If you encounter a bug please log it [here](https://github.com/iii-companion/companion/issues) or email us at iii-companion@glasgow.ac.uk.

 The easiest way to use the pipeline is to use the prepared [Docker image](https://hub.docker.com/r/sangerpathogens/companion/) which contains all external dependencies.
 ```